ysyk2021/the-power-of-design-using-visuals-to-enhance-your-employer-brand/src/chapter-3-1.md

-Chapter: Creating a Visual Identity and Story
+Creating a Visual Identity and Story
 =============================================

 In this chapter, we will explore the process of creating a compelling visual identity and story for your employer brand.
 A strong visual identity and story are crucial in attracting and engaging potential candidates and establishing a memorable and distinctive presence in the talent market.